 3. Zostel Spiti

 Of all the places to stay in Spiti , the most pocket-friendly yet charming is Zostel.
-Ideal for every type or traveler, this hostel like hotel has a multiple type of accommodation.
+Ideal for every type or traveler, this hostel like the hotel has a multiple types of accommodation.
 But it isn’t just its tariff or style that makes it exquisite, but also its locale, which is right amidst the mountains.